History of Nepal - The Past That Shaped the Beautiful Nation

 Extreme ethnic and linguistic diversity in Nepal made things difficult for the Shah rulers, who wanted to establish a centralized control.
 The crisis of succession followed by the death of Prithvi Narayan Shah further aggravated the problems.
 As a result, in the 19th century, Shah Rulers were reduced to mere figureheads, and the real power went into the hands of powerful families like the Rana family.
 The period that followed experienced the process of democratization - with the introduction of democratic elections and a constitution.

 The years that followed were definitely not rosy as there were huge protests in the form of the people's movement, followed by the Maoist uprising and a failed experiment with democracy.
 In 2008, Nepal was declared the Federal Democratic Republic, abolishing the 240-year-old monarchy in the state.
 Nepal has definitely come a long way, though its struggle with modernization still continues.

-Now that you are familiar with the past of the country you are going to visit, your future trip would be way more interesting and meaningful.
+Now that you are familiar with the history of Nepal, your future trip to the country would be way more interesting and meaningful.
 So go travel time, visit those temples and stupas, observe the indigenous communities, walk through the old paths and touch the intangible past!